 - proof of your address

-Please provide original documents.
-We do not keep these, but may take copies for our records.
 See below for a full list of acceptable documents.

-Proof of your age (bring one)
+Proof of your age (one needed)

 - birth certificate